 Methyl tertiary butyl ether (MTBE) is a natural gas derivative used as a gasoline additive to help reduce smog.
 Federal research studies have linked MTBE to tumors in laboratory rats.
 Concerns about the possibility of MTBE entering drinking water supplies through leaks, spills, etc. led the Environmental Protection Agency to urge states to discontinue use of the chemical.

 MTBE not in our water supply

 The Water Authority regularly tests both its groundwater and surface water supplies for MTBE.
-The water being provided to municipal water customers in the Las Vegas Valley contains no detectable MTBE.
+The level of MTBE found in water being provided to municipal water customers in the Las Vegas Valley is less than 1 part per billion.

 A study conducted by the U.S. Geologic Survey revealed low levels of MTBE in Southern Nevada's shallow groundwater aquifer, which is not used for drinking water.
 The shallow system is separated from the deep groundwater aquifer—from which the valley draws about 10 percent of its drinking water—by a thick layer of fine clay that forms a nearly impermeable layer.

 Perchlorate is a salt formed by the addition of oxygen molecules to chloride.
 It is used as an oxidizer in rocket propellants, fireworks and munitions, and also is naturally occurring in some fertilizers.

 Although perchlorate is not regulated under the federal Environmental Protection Agency’s (EPA) Safe Drinking Water Act, the EPA has issued a preliminary reference dose equivalent—meaning the maximum acceptable daily amount of this material that should be ingested—of 15 parts per billion (ppb).

 Lake Mead, which is the source of approximately 90 percent of Southern Nevada’s drinking water, contains low concentrations of perchlorate.
 Concentrations in the treated water currently average 0.6 ppb.